Cazgem/twitch-cpr/README.md

-# twitch-cpr 1.4
+# twitch-cpr 2.0

-Twitch-CPR is meant to act as an extension to tmi.js to allow for the automated pausing/unpausing of channel point rewards.
+Twitch-CPR is meant to act as an extension to Polyphony TwitchBot to allow for the automated pausing/unpausing of channel point rewards.
 It can also run as a stand-alone console application if you wish.

 ## Installation